 The Spirit of God must come upon America.
 The conversions must be true and deep.
 All of these evils would never have arisen if America had stayed true to the light.
 It is not too late but there must be no delay.
 An unprepared America will shatter into many pieces.
 An America prepared by an outpouring of the Spirit will respond.
 I prophesied these times to George Washington, the son of the Republic.
 Read my words.
 They will reveal a woman who has always cared for America and has promised her salvation.

-My conversion to Catholicism was highly influenced by the Virgin Mary and she led me to the catholic church.
-There was a lot of apprehension that I experienced as I made my decision and I expect anyone who follows this same path as I did is going to experience some level of apprehension especially if they are from a heavily dense protestant area.
-Being a former protestant, this change (going from protestant to catholic) weighed heavily on my mind but when I changed from one protestant denomination to another, I do not recall ever experiencing this.
-It is possibly because I knew a lot of people in the new denomination every time I changed from one protestant church to another.
+The change from protestant to catholic weighed heavily on my mind but when I changed from one protestant denomination to another, I do not recall ever experiencing this.
+It is possible that I knew a lot of people in the new denomination every time I changed from one protestant church to another.

-It took me 7 years since my first encounter with her to convert to Catholicism, but the time that I was seriously considering the change was maybe three or four years.
+It took seven years since my first encounter with the Virgin Mary to convert to Catholicism, although the time that I was seriously considering the change was maybe three or four years.

-I believe the visitor was the Virgin Mary just as the locutions state.
+I believe the visitor in George Washington’s Vision was the Virgin Mary just as the locutions state.
 After all, she visited me.
 That, I do know.

 Thank You for Visiting our Site